runninghsus/bsoid-doc/sphinx/usage.rst

 Installation
 ------------
-Download the Anaconda_ distribution to setup a B-SOiD environment
+The first step is to download the Anaconda_ distribution to setup a B-SOiD environment.

 .. _Anaconda: https://www.anaconda.com/

 To use B-SOiD, first download it: